 Social Media is the interaction among people by which they create, share or exchange information and ideas in virtual communities and networks, according to Wikipedia.
 Simply put, if you are on a computer, you participate in social media in one form or another.
 To say you do not want to participate in any part of “the network,” means that you prefer to live as a hermit; get rid of your phone and stay home.

-For the many people who “don’t get it,” social media is nothing more than social engagement on the internet vs. talking with people in real life.
-No rocket science here.
+For the many people who “don’t get it,” social media is nothing more than social engagement on the internet vs. talking with people in real life. (side note: talking face to face might become unheard of in the future, but this IS my favorite form of communication) No rocket science here.
 Web-based social networking services make it possible to connect people who share interests and activities across political, economic, and geographic borders.
-Social media leads to networking which, if you are in business, leads to an increase in your business which leads to happiness.
+Social media leads to networking which, if you are in any business, leads to an increase in your bottom line which leads to happiness.
 Plain and simply; happy people are a joy to network with.

-We all have time constraints in our busy lives, so to participate in Pinterest, Linkedin, Twitter, Facebook, Blogging, Google+, Instagram, etc. is not feasible.
+We all have time constraints in our busy lives, so to participate in Pinterest, Linkedin, Twitter, Facebook, Blogging, Instagram, etc. is not feasible.
 Pick the one or two platforms you feel would be a benefit, learn as much as possible to be proficient and schedule a certain amount of time each day to get on the sites.
 No, you will not be an expert instantly, but you will be one step closer than you were before.
+The invention of the smartphone has made interacting on any social media platform extremely easy.

 I would encourage everyone who is not familiar with computer jargon to learn the following techy terms: